When Halloween fell on a cold, nasty night, Abby Slutsky used to plan a candy hunt for her children.

 One easy way to create a Halloween candy hunt is to make up clues that lead your children to each piece of candy.
 The advantage of creating clues is that your children will find every Halloween treat, so you will not have to keep a list and search the house to locate unfound candy that would otherwise attract bugs.
 Unfortunately, it can take time to make up clues, and some people just do not have the desire.

-Below are 20 candy hunt clues (plus a few extra replacement clues) that you can use to hide Halloween candy in your house.
-If you have multiple children, put their names on pieces of masking tape and attach them to the Halloween candy so they can go to the same locations without arguing over who gets which treats.
+Below are twenty candy hunt clues (plus a few extra replacement clues) that you can use to hide Halloween candy in your house.
+If you have multiple children, put their names on pieces of masking tape and attach them to the Halloween candy so they can go to the exact locations without arguing over who gets which treats.

 It's where we keep a lot of our food—